Rapid Micronucleus MoA Test

 natural radiation.

-Characteristics for the Rapid Micronucleus MoA Test Kit
+Characteristics for the Rapid Micronucleus MoA Centromere Telomere Test Kit

 - High specificity – no false positive results due to RNA, low-density micronuclei, precipitates, cytoplasmic alterations

-- Ready to use kit including pan-centromeric probes, DAPI and reagents
+- Ready to use kit including centromere and telomere probes, DAPI and wash solutions

 - Simultaneous DAPI Counterstain